pughlab/crescent/doc/Runs_Seurat_v3.md

 | R_OBJECTS                                | R object files |
 | LOG_FILES                                | tables with run commands, computing times and R libraries used |

+Note: if the run uses `-w Y` then other directories with prefix `frontend_` needed by CReSCENT's graphic user interface will be produced.

 Authors
 ================